chuang9/dtr_Deque/README.md

     //returns last element of deque; throws exception if deque is empty T getLast();

-    //checks if the deque is empty
+    //returns true if deque is empty
     boolean isEmpty();
 ```